kojenov/lastpwn/README.md

 But how can you check all my LastPass passwords against HIBP?
 There is [this tool](https://gist.github.com/Tenzer/b8aa3cfa09a7e1396a0661de6bf35633) which works pretty well but it won't work for those of us who are paranoid and don't like the idea of revealing even 5 hex digits of their precious password hashes.

 So can you do it offline?
 Yes.
-Download the [pwned passwords list](https://haveibeenpwned.com/Passwords) (make sure to get SHA1 one ordered by hash), unpack the file, and ~~grep through it~~ run this tool.
+Download the [pwned passwords list](https://haveibeenpwned.com/Passwords) (SHA1 ordered by hash), unpack the file, and ~~grep through it~~ run this tool.

 ## Security